 Surgery: In cases where failure to treat has caused a long-term or permanent deformity or disability, orthopedic surgery may be needed.
 Overuse injuries can be particularly complicated for kids because they can affect growing bodies differently than adults.

-Baseball and other sports injuries don’t have to put your child on the sidelines for long, especially if you seek appropriate treatment when problems arise.
+Baseball and other common sports injuries don’t have to put your child on the sidelines for long, especially if you seek appropriate treatment when problems arise.
+For immediate treatment of athletic injuries, visit an ortho urgent care clinic.